Mobile High Capacity Tower

 These towers incorporate three remotely controllable azimuth/elevation microwave antenna mounts capable of supporting 4' dishes at rated wind load which allow microwave paths to be zeroed in after a tower is erected.
 Each microwave antenna mount can swing through 120° of azimuth, allowing the tower to be at the center of a multi-site system.

-Radio communications antennas attach to a telescoping "stinger" pipe which comes out of the top of the tower head to place them above the microwave antennas
+Radio communications antennas attach to a telescoping "stinger" pipe which comes out of the top of the tower head to place them above the microwave antennas, as well as sectored booms which support additional antennas.

 Above about 50-60', these towers require increasingly more comprehensive guying, culminating in a required guy radius equal to the tower height.
 In other words, at full height of 115', a clear 230' diameter area is required for proper guying and rated wind survivability.